 These are not all of the possible side effects of RYDAPT.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store RYDAPT?

-- Keep RYDAPT in the original package to protect from moisture.
+- Keep RYDAPT in the original container to protect from moisture.

 Keep RYDAPT and all medicines out of the reach of children.

 General information about the safe and effective use of RYDAPT.